 Ken Light is the Reva and David Logan Professor of Photojournalism at UC Berkeley’s Graduate School of Journalism.
 His work has appeared in over 200 exhibitions and is held in numerous permanent collections, including those of the San Francisco Museum of Modern Art, Museum of Fine Arts in Houston, International Center of Photography, and the Smithsonian.
 He has published nine books of photographs, including What’s Going On?
 1969-1974; Coal Hollow; Delta Time: Mississippi Photographs; To the Promised Land; and Texas Death Row.
 Light was the first photographer appointed as the Laventhol Visiting Professor at Columbia Journalism School.

-*Please note that UC campus buildings are closed to the general public through at least April 7, 2020.
-Check back for updates at that time regarding the exhibition.
+*Please note that UC campus buildings are closed to the general public through the end of Fall semester 2020.